18 Aug How Do Conversations Improve Learning and Help Change to Stick?

 Prepare your learners for conversation

 The quality of conversation improves dramatically when people are well prepared to discuss the issues at hand.
-In Cognician, we get learners to do pre-work in our coaching guides to ensure that they arrive at live sessions primed to discuss key ideas.
+In Cognician, we get learners to do pre-work in our digital coaching guides to ensure that they arrive at live sessions primed to discuss key ideas.
 By using our Insights function – like Twitter in our own walled garden – we allow them to share thoughts with their learning group, which become conversation topics that the facilitator can draw on for live sessions.
 Sometimes the discussion begins within the Insights space itself, optimizing the face time even further.

 Ask learners for their point of view